iranroman/musicinformationretrieval.com/README.md

 Your contributions are very welcome!
 You can contribute in two ways:

 1. Submit an issue.
 Click on "[Issues](https://github.com/stevetjoa/stanford-mir/issues)" in the right navigation bar, then "New Issue".
 Issues can include Python bugs, spelling mistakes, broken links, requests for new content, and more.
-For a prioritized list of open issues awaiting contribution, click on the blue "[Ready](https://waffle.io/stevetjoa/stanford-mir)" button above.

 2. Submit changes to source code or documentation.
 [Fork this repo](https://help.github.com/articles/fork-a-repo), make edits, then [submit a pull request](https://help.github.com/articles/using-pull-requests).